Dodecadodecahedron: Related polyhedra

 Its convex hull is the icosidodecahedron.
 It also shares its edge arrangement with the small dodecahemicosahedron (having the pentagrammic faces in common), and with the great dodecahemicosahedron (having the pentagonal faces in common).

 This polyhedron can be considered a rectified great dodecahedron.
 It is center of a truncation sequence between a small stellated dodecahedron and great dodecahedron:

 The truncated small stellated dodecahedron looks like a dodecahedron on the surface, but it has 24 faces: 12 pentagons from the truncated vertices and 12 overlapping as (truncated pentagrams).
 The truncation of the dodecadodecahedron itself is not uniform and attempting to make it uniform results in a degenerate polyhedron (that looks like a small rhombidodecahedron with {10/2} polygons filling up the dodecahedral set of holes), but it has a uniform quasitruncation, the truncated dodecadodecahedron.

 It is topologically equivalent to a quotient space of the hyperbolic order-4 pentagonal tiling, by distorting the pentagrams back into regular pentagons.
 As such, it is topologically a regular polyhedron of index two:

-The colours in the above image correspond to the red pentagrams and yellow pentagons of the dodecadodecahedron at the top of this article.

 Medial rhombic triacontahedron

-The medial rhombic triacontahedron is a nonconvex isohedral polyhedron.
-It is the dual of the dodecadodecahedron.
+The medial rhombic triacontahedron is the dual of the dodecadodecahedron.
 It has 30 intersecting rhombic faces.

-It can also be called the small stellated triacontahedron.

-Stellation

-The medial rhombic triacontahedron is a stellation of the rhombic triacontahedron, which is the dual of the icosidodecahedron, the convex hull of the dodecadodecahedron (dual to the original medial rhombic triacontahedron).